Hyper Hoare Logic: (Dis-)Proving Program Hyperproperties (extended version): Synchronous Reasoning Over Different Branches

 Given a program with a low-sensitivity (\emph{low} for short) input $l$, a high-sensitivity (\emph{high for short}) input $h$, and output $o$, an interesting problem is to \emph{quantify} how much information about $h$ is leaked through $o$.
+This information flow can be quantified \thibault{in different ways, for example using \emph{Shannon entropy}~\cite{Shannon48}, or \emph{min-capacity}~\cite{assaf2017hypercollecting,Smith2009}. \citet{Yasuoka2010} have shown that, for both definitions, deciding whether the quantitative information flow is smaller than some upper-bound $q$ (given as input) is \emph{not} $k$-safety for any $k$, and thus requires reasoning about an \emph{unbounded} number of executions.
+The authors also show that, when $q$ is fixed, upper-bounding the quantitative information flow becomes $k$-safety (for some $k$) when based on min-capacity, but not when based on Shannon entropy. }

-This information flow can be quantified with \emph{min-capacity}~\cite{assaf2017hypercollecting,Smith2009}, which boils down to quantifying the number of different values that the output $o$ can have, given that the initial value of $l$ is fixed (but the initial value of $h$ is not).
-The problem (1) of \emph{upper-bounding} the number of possible values of $o$ is hypersafety, but not $k$-safety for any $k>0$~\cite{Yasuoka2010}.
-This problem requires the ability to reason about an \emph{unbounded} number of executions, which is not possible in any existing Hoare logic, but is possible in \logic{}.
+\thibault{For simplicity, we focus here on the problem of upper-bounding the quantitative information flow based on min-capacity,} which can be reduced to quantifying the number of different values that the output $o$ can have, given that the initial value of $l$ is fixed (but the initial value of $h$ is not)~\cite{assaf2017hypercollecting}.
+The problem (1) of \emph{upper-bounding} the number of possible values of $o$ is hypersafety, but not $k$-safety for any $k>0$, and thus requires the ability to reason about an \emph{unbounded} number of executions, which is not possible in any existing Hoare logic, but is possible in \logic{}.
 The harder problem (2) of both \emph{lower-bounding} (to show that there is some leakage) and upper-bounding this quantity is not hypersafety anymore, and thus requires to be able to reason directly about properties of sets, in this case cardinality.

 As an example, consider the program $C_l$ shown in \figref{fig:min-leakage}.
 Assuming that we know $h \geq 0$, the output $o$ of this program can be at most $h$.
 Hence, $o$ leaks information about $h$: We learn that $h \geq o$.
 With respect to problem (1), we can express that this program can have \emph{at most} $v+1$ output values, where $v$ is the initial value of $l$, with the hyper-triple